PCrnjak/Read_the_docs_test/docs/Design_decisions.rst

     :figwidth: 400px
     :target: ../docs/images/slikaosirotacije.png

-All wires are routed thru the midle of the arm and cant be seen.
+All wires are routed thru the middle of the arm and cant be seen.

 Cycloidal reducer
 -----------------